jeansantana/TSP-WITH-RIDESHARING-AND-QUOTA/README.md

 ### 1. Exact

-	That algortim uses gurobi solver.
+	That algorithm uses gurobi solver.
 The math model was implemented here.

-### 2. Heristic
+### 2. Heuristic